timuric/developer.sketchapp.com/_code-examples/06-third-party-integrations.md

 ## Introduction

 One of the great things about Sketch is it's extensibility.
-If you're developing a new app or web service, it's really easy to add Sketch support to it.
-You can control Sketch from your application using CocoaScript, or you can extract information from .sketch documents using the free [sketchtool](http://sketchapp.com/tool/), either running it on the user's computer, or an OSX server on your data center.
+If you're developing a new app or web service, it's easy to add Sketch support to it.
+You can control Sketch from your application using CocoaScript, or you can extract information from .sketch documents using the free [sketchtool](http://sketchapp.com/tool/), either running it on the user's computer, or an OS X server on your data center.

 Here are some services and tools that already support Sketch: